-The Board of Governors will monitor the level and nature of complaints and review the outcomes regularly.
-The Board of Governors will also monitor the School's response to complaints and any panel recommendations.
-(The Board of Governors may delegate some or all of these responsibilities to a committee or one of their number, e.g. the Chair.)
+The Proprietor will monitor the level and nature of complaints and review the outcomes regularly.
+The Proprietor will also monitor the School's response to complaints and any panel recommendations.
+(The Proprietor may delegate some or all of these responsibilities to a committee or one of their number.)

-Chair of the Board of Governors
+The Proprietor and Chair of the Board of Governors